zimolzak/data-for-health-policy-research/zimolzak-data-health-policy-2023-12-05.md

 ### Wrong-side imaging

 **Data:** Internal spreadsheet + EHR. **Question:**  *local* policy $\to$ its intended effect.
-(Measuring staff adherence to an *existing departmental* policy)
+(Measuring rate of "wrong side," and reviewing staff adherence to an *existing departmental* policy)